 The initial gear selection shall be checked and modified in order to avoid too frequent gearshifts and to ensure driveability and practicality.

-An acceleration phase is a time period of more than 2 seconds with a vehicle speed ≥ 1 km/h and with strictly monotonic increase of vehicle speed.
+Xxxxx An acceleration phase is a time period of more than 2 seconds with a vehicle speed ≥ 1 km/h and with strictly monotonic increase of vehicle speed.
 A deceleration phase is a time period of more than 2 seconds with a vehicle speed ≥ 1 km/h and with strictly monotonic decrease of vehicle speed.
+A constant speed phase is a time period of more than 2 seconds with a constant vehicle speed ≥ 1 km/h.
+Acceleration, deceleration or constant speed sections include also time periods of 2 seconds.

 The end of an acceleration/deceleration phase is determined by the last time sample in which the vehicle speed is higher/lower than the vehicle speed of the previous time sample.